Crispy air-fried harissa chicken wings

 Finalist on Britain’s Best Home Cook (BBC Television 2018).
 Published recipe writer with a love of growing fruit & veg, cooking, teaching and eating good food.

-One thought on “Crispy air-fried harissa chicken”
+One thought on “Crispy air-fried harissa chicken wings”

 I love to hear your comments: